Job-Hunting for Students in Japan

 Can international students participate in Shūkatsu?

 Of course!
-Shukatsu is an activity for every student in Japanese universities.
-Based on 2018 government data, there are 25,942 foreign students accepted to Japanese companies after graduation.
-The number has been increasing every year.
+Shūkatsu is a common activity for every student in Japanese universities, including international students.
+According to government data from 2018, around 25,942 foreign students were hired by Japanese companies after graduation, and this number has been growing steadily each year.

 How to start job-hunting?